anujsinghwd/intellect-demo-apps/README.md

 - **Updates the selected time slot and displays the selection**:
   - Verifies that selecting a time slot updates the state and displays the selected time slot and date correctly.

-This `README.md` provides a comprehensive overview of the project, including installation instructions, high-level design, usage details, component descriptions, and testing instructions.
-Adjust the `<repository-url>` and `<repository-directory>` placeholders as needed for your specific project.